 - i.
-In respect of the Company's Property Plant and Equipment and Intangible Assets: - a) (A) The Company has maintained proper records showing full particulars including quantitative details and situation of its Property Plant and Equipment and Capital Work in Progress. - (B) The Company has maintained proper records showing full particulars of intangible assets. - b) The Company has a regular program of verification of Property, Plant and Equipment so to cover all the items in a phased manner which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the programme, certain Property, Plant and Equipment were due for verification during the year and were physically verified by the Management during the year.
+In respect of the Company's Property Plant and Equipment and Intangible Assets: - a) (A) The Company has maintained proper records showing full particulars including quantitative details and situation of its Property Plant and Equipment and Capital Work in Progress. - (B) The Company has maintained proper records showing full particulars of intangible assets. - b) The Company has a regular program of verification of Property, Plant and Equipment so to cover all the items over a period of 3 years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 No material discrepancies were noticed on such verification which were not properly dealt with in the books of accounts in the current year. - c) According to the information and explanations given to us, the records examined by us and based on the examination of the conveyance deeds / registered sale deed provided to us, we report that, the title deeds of self-constructed buildings and title deeds of all immovable properties (other than properties where the Company is lessee and lease agreements are duly executed in favour of the Company), disclosed in the financial statements included under Property Plant and Equipment are held in the name of the Company as at the balance sheet date.
-In respect of immovable properties of land that have been taken on lease and disclosed separately in Property Plant & Equipment in the financial statements, the lease agreements are in the name of the Company. - d) The Company has not revalued any of its Property, Plant and Equipment and intangible assets during the year. - e) According to information and explanations given to us, no proceedings have been initiated during the year or are pending against the Company as at 31 March 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
+In respect of immovable properties of land that have been taken on lease and disclosed separately in Property Plant & Equipment in the financial statements, the lease agreements are in the name of the Company. - d) The Company has not revalued any of its Property, Plant and Equipment and intangible assets during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2024 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder